 In a nutshell, your brain doesn’t tell the difference between imagining an idea, thought or feeling and actually having that idea, thought or feeling.

-Studies have shown that creative visualisation can enhance motivation, increase confidence and self-efficacy, improve motor performance, prime your brain for success, increase states of flow and help to mitigate stress – all relevant to improving your health!
+Studies show that creative visualisation can enhance your motivation, increase your confidence and self-efficacy, improve motor performance, prime your brain for success, increase states of flow and help to lower stress – all relevant to improving your health!

 And, since it’s free, why wouldn’t you give it a go?

 Start by establishing a highly specific goal.
-For your first time, it help to start with something easily attainable to encourage you to find your ‘creative visualisation groove.
+For your first time, it helps to start with something easily attainable to encourage you to find your ‘creative visualisation groove.